Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 08:43 Like you haven't done this before.

-08:46 Let's get Maturin and Py03 and set up a project.
+08:45 let's get mature in and Pio three and set up a project.

-09:12 You can already install it even though there's nothing there in the example project, which is kind of cool.
+09:12 You can already install it, even though there's nothing there in the example project, which

-09:16 He did look into it.
+09:16 he did look into it.

-09:17 It needs, Rust doesn't have a random in the example or the algorithm uses random.
+09:17 It needs, rust doesn't have a random in the example or the algorithm uses random.

-09:22 So this is kind of neat too, is how do you, introduction of how do you add dependencies in its cargo add rand that adds a dependency to your project.
+09:22 So, this is kind of neat too, is, is how do you, introduction of how do you add,

-09:33 So that's it.
+09:32 so that's it.

-09:34 You've got Py03 and rand as dependencies.
+09:34 You've got Pio three and Rand as dependencies.

-09:37 And then he just basically translated that algorithm directly to Rust.
+09:37 And then he, just basically translated that algorithm directly to rust.

 09:42 And I kind of like that idea of having just a side by side comparison.